Today’s Wonder of the Day was inspired by Nancy. Nancy Wonders, “How does music influence your mood?” Thanks for WONDERing with us, Nancy!

 Are you getting ready for a big soccer match and need to get pumped up?
 Maybe some hip hop with a wicked beat will do the trick!
 Instead, you might be ready to study for a big exam the next day.
 To calm your nerves and help you concentrate, a little bit of Mozart might make memorization more manageable.

 Your personal experience probably tells you that there are all kinds of music for all kinds of moods and situations.
-You've probably felt the power of music firsthand.
-We've all been moved by particular songs that spoke to us in specific circumstances.
+Maybe you’ve even felt the power of music firsthand.
+We've all been moved by songs that spoke to us at certain times.
+Music can have a major impact on the way we see the world around us and interact with others.

 For example, scientists at the University of Missouri have found that listening to music can improve your mood.
 Their research lends scientific credibility to the behavior many people have already experienced on their own: listening to upbeat music can brighten your day and boost your mood.